 Am I required to take the LSAT?

-All candidates for admission are required to take the LSAT–offered four times a year–and must register with the Credential Assembly Service (CAS).
-Applicants are allowed to retake the LSAT, but are asked to inform the Admissions Office staff so all scores can be received before an application is reviewed.
+All candidates for admission are required to take the LSAT–offered six times a year–and must register with the Credential Assembly Service (CAS).
 If there are multiple scores, the most weight is given to the highest score.
 Though you can apply to law school before taking the LSAT, your file cannot be reviewed by the Admissions Committee until it is complete, which includes the LSAT score.

 What is the deadline for Fall 2018 admission?